cairo-book/cairo-book/src/ch11-09-printing.md

 {{#include ../listings/ch11-advanced-features/no_listing_08_print_macro/src/lib.cairo}}
 ```

+> `print!` and `println!` macros use the `Display` trait under the hood, and are therefore used to print the value of types that implement it.
+This is the case for basic data types, but not for more complexe ones.
+If you try to print complex data types values with these macros, e.g., for debugging purpose, you will get an error.
+In that case, you can either [manually implement](./ch11-09-printing.md#printing-custom-data-types) the `Display` trait for your type, or use the `Debug` trait (see [below](./ch11-09-printing.md#print-debug-traces)).

 ## Formatting

 Cairo also provides a useful macro to handle strings formatting: `format!`.
 This macro works like `println!`, but instead of printing the output to the screen, it returns a `ByteArray` with the contents.
 In the following example, we perform string concatenation using either the `+` operator or the